Turvey House, County Dublin: Structure

 The top or third floor of the house featured distinctive lunette or diocletian windows which were created after the original triplicate Dutch-style gables were removed from the front of the house to create a more fashionable flat roof when an additional floor was added to the house between 1725-50.
 The house contained tall narrow windows grouped in threes which at the time of demolition were two panes wide and five panes high.
 The house also contained an unusual baroque door surround.
 Alterations were made to the house including the installation of a then-fashionable Venetian window during alterations by Robert Birch in 1773.

 The house was renovated and changed during the late 18th century to create a Georgian nine-bay, three-storey over raised basement property.
 The interior ceiling of the house contained an elaborate rococo ceiling in the library which was added during the eighteenth century.
 The large attic rooms in the house were said to have never been completely finished.
-The house also contained a secret or safe room.
+The house also allegedly contained a secret or safe room.

-The house had originally been purchased by the Murphy Group in the late 1960s.
-Dublin City Council, under the direction of George Redmond, then assistant Dublin city and county manager, finally gave the order for its demolition in 1987.